neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 The chunking process allows the message to be broken into one or more pieces, each of an arbitrary size, and for those pieces to be transmitted within separate chunks.

 Each chunk consists of a **two-byte header**, detailing the chunk size in bytes followed by the chunk data itself.
-Chunk headers are 16-bit unsigned integers, meaning that the maximum theoretical chunk size permitted is 65,535 bytes.
+Chunk headers are **16-bit unsigned integers**, meaning that the maximum theoretical chunk size permitted is 65,535 bytes.

-Each encoded message **must** be terminated with a chunk of zero size, i.e. `[00 00]`.
+Each encoded message **must** be terminated with a chunk of zero size, i.e. `00 00`.
 This is used to signal message boundaries to a receiving parties, allowing blocks of data to be fully received without requiring that the message is parsed immediately.
 This also allows for unknown message types to be received and handled without breaking the messaging chain.